joekarl/Computer-Org-Arch-cs5113/ass1/README.md

 * if/else is supported
 * nested if/else is supported
 * simple type system (only int/float/char/bool)
-* comparisons can only be done between like
+* comparisons can only be done between like types

 ###Language Grammar